jlhg/export-sentry-issue/packages/export-sentry-issue/README.md

 **Q: Can I export all unresolved issues?**

-A: This script requires specific Issue IDs.
+A: This tool requires specific Issue IDs.
 To batch export, first list all issues using Sentry API, then extract IDs:

 ```bash
 curl -H "Authorization: Bearer TOKEN" \